Approaches to the World's Largest Casino

 The sun beats down on you.
 Your throat is dry.
 Awestruck by the funereal grandeur of the Great Pyramid, you stumble toward it.

-Before you know it, a man is grabbing you and saying, "This way to the quarry, slave!" and you're dragged off to slavery.
+Before you know it, a man is grabbing you and saying, "We still got plenty of rocks to break," and you're dragged off to the quarry.

 When it's raining, you approach Camelot, home of King Arthur and his illustrious knights.
 What an honor it will be to meet King Arthur and Sir Lancelot and all the rest.
 Maybe they'll let you try on a suit of armor with silken tights underneath.
 Maybe you'll get some time alone with Guinevere—just to talk.